myradotfun/myra-agent/README.md

 - Connect your Aster API key (gives your agent access to trade on your behalf)
 - Your account, your keys, your control

+**⚠️ Wallet Warning Note:** Some wallets have flagged the myra.fun domain as potentially risky — this is a false positive.
+We're actively working with wallet providers to remove these flags.
+If you encounter this warning, please continue to proceed and, if possible, report it to your wallet provider to help us get unflagged faster.

 ### 2. **Build Your Agent** (Another 60 seconds)

 - Drop in your trading strategy